 - Migration.
-Large scale migration conveys the risk of migrants to transplant endemic diseases to new locations.
-This is particularly the case of migrants cluster within specific areas of their host countries.
+Large-scale migration conveys the risk of migrants transplanting endemic diseases to new locations.
+This is particularly the case of migrants clustered within specific areas of their host countries.

 - Poverty.
 While global poverty rates have plummeted, poverty is associated with malnutrition and unsanitary living conditions, making poor populations more susceptible.